LEFapps/mani-pona/README.md

 ### Using public keys as ID's

 A ledger's ID is essentially the hash of a public key.
 This is not such a strange notion, e.g. in Bitcoin, an ID is equal to a SECP 256K1 (ECC) public key.
+Since OpenPGP supplies a "fingerprint" for each (public) key, this is convenient to use.

 ## Transactions